-The Cochrane Infectious Diseases Group editorial base is located at the Liverpool School of Tropical Medicine in Liverpool, UK and is led by Professor Paul Garner.
-Over 600 authors from some 52 countries contribute to the preparation of the Cochrane Reviews.
+The Cochrane Infectious Diseases Group (CIDG) editorial base is located at the Liverpool School of Tropical Medicine in Liverpool, UK.
+Over 1000 authors from some 52 countries contribute to the preparation of the Cochrane Reviews.
 They are supported by an international team of Editors, each with topic or methodological expertise.

-Since 1994, the Cochrane Infectious Diseases Group (CIDG) has been preparing systematic reviews on the benefits and harms of healthcare interventions for infectious diseases, particularly malaria, tuberculosis, diarrhoea, and tropical diseases.
+Since 1994, the CIDG has been preparing systematic reviews on the benefits and harms of healthcare interventions for infectious diseases, particularly malaria, tuberculosis, diarrhoea, and tropical diseases.
 As of 2015, we now also manage the HIV/AIDS portfolio of reviews.

-Since 1994, the Cochrane Infectious Diseases Group (CIDG) has been preparing systematic reviews on the benefits and harms of healthcare interventions for infectious diseases, particularly malaria, tuberculosis, diarrhoea and tropical diseases.

 The aims of the CIDG are to impact on policy and research in tropical diseases through the production of high quality, relevant, systematic reviews, and to lead developments in review quality improvement and effective dissemination of findings.
 Our plans for achieving this are set out in our Strategic Plan.

 Furthermore, the CIDG works according to the guiding principles set out in the EHCRC Publishing Policy document.